-If you're located in the US or Canada, we recommend using WePay instead.
+If you're located in the UK, the US or Canada, we recommend using WePay instead.
 Click here to find out why.

-If you're located outside those two countries, then unfortunately your PayPal account won't work with our system.
+If you're located outside these three regions, then unfortunately your WePay account won't work with our system.
 Sorry for any inconvenience.

 PLEASE NOTE: We don't process payments directly - payment processing is done inside PayPal's system, and we cannot see any financial information.

 We also don't have access inside PayPal's system, so our Customer Service agents cannot provide any direct help in getting through any of the steps on this page.
 The information on this page is for reference only, and may become outdated over time.